Bucketing your money to help organise your saving and spending

 12 March 2023

-Christina Arrand is the Local Market Manager of the Suncorp Concept store in Paramatta, NSW.
-Here she shares her insights into using ‘bucketing’ as a concept to manage your money.
+Christina Roberts is the Local Market Leader of the Suncorp Concept store in Paramatta, NSW.
+Here she shares her insights into how ‘bucketing’ your spending and savings can help you manage your money.

 “I’ve met many customers over the years who say that money is one of the main sources of stress in their lives.
-We’ve found that often, the core issue is not that people don’t have enough money, it’s that they don’t know how to budget properly and effectively” says Christina Arrand.
+We’ve found that often, the core issue is not that people don’t have enough money, it’s that they don’t know how to budget properly and effectively,” says Christina Roberts.

 “Aside from budgeting for bills, mortgage repayments and insurance, managing money can be even harder when trying to orchestrate a major project like a home renovation.”

 Mentally juggling your funds that are sitting in one place can be almost impossible for people who aren’t accountants, but there may be a simpler way: bucketing.

 The concept of bucketing involves splitting your money into various segments, referred to as ‘buckets’.
 Rather than having all your funds in one big pile, which can easily get out of control, bucketing can give you a way to separate your finances and have a clearer view of your spending and may highlight opportunities for saving.